- Degree Application

 - Writing requirement courses

 UF operates on a semester system.
 There are two semesters averaging 15 weeks of instruction, plus a week of final examinations and two six-week summer terms.
 Semesters begin in August, January and May.
-The summer term is offered as a whole as Term C, or in two sessions as half terms, with Term A beginning in May and Term B beginning in June.
+The summer term is offered as a full term as Term C, or in two sessions as half-terms, with Term A beginning in May and Term B beginning in June.

 Catalog year determines the set of academic requirements that must be fulfilled for completion of a certificate or to graduate from a degree-granting program.
 Students complete a program under the catalog in effect at the time of their initial enrollment as a certificate or degree-seeking student at UF, a Florida public college or other Florida state institution, provided they maintain continuous enrollment (enrolling for at least one course in one term in an academic year).
 Students pursuing minors, dual degrees or double majors must have the same catalog year for each program.
 Students pursuing certificates may have separate catalog years for their certificate(s) and degree-seeking programs(s).